CS-433/ml-project-2-lateregistration/README.md

 * ROS -> Noetic

 ## Project Structure
-* `data folder`  : Contains the training and test data.
+* `data folder`  : Contains the training data, the test data, and the categories' .txt file (we put a placeholder to create the folder on git, this is to be replaced by the actual data folders).
 * `util folder` : Contains some modules that we used to format the data to our expected wants
-* `HanoiTower.ipynb` : Contains our CNN implementation as well as the ResNet transfer learning implementation
+* `HanoiTower.ipynb` : Contains our CNN implementation
+* `HanoiTower_ResNet_50.ipynb` : Contains the ResNet transfer learning implementation
-* `TransferLearning.ipynb` : Contains the VGG16 implementation
+* `TransferLearning.ipynb` : Contains the VGG16 transfer learning implementation

 ## Contributors
 * **Izellalen Youssef**